EpicoStudio/dynamic-year-block/readme.txt

 = Manual Installation: =
 1. Upload the dynamic-year-block.zip file via the plugin page of WordPress by clicking “Add New” and selecting the zip from your local computer, or alternatively upload the decompressed `dynamic-year-block` folder to your `/wp-content/plugins/` directory on your server, via SFTP/FTP.
 2. Activate the plugin through the “Plugins” menu in WordPress.
-3. Search for the “Current Year” block in any block inserter within the block editor.
+3. Search for the “Dynamic Year” block in any block inserter within the block editor.
 4. Optionally, customize the year format in the sidebar of the block editor.
 The plugin does not create menus or additional settings in the WordPress dashboard.

 == Frequently Asked Questions ==